bazel-contrib/SIG-rules-authors/go-tutorial.md

 # This is a critical definition, and if you mess this up all of the BUILD file generation
 # will have errors.

-# Modify the name to your project name in your git repository.
+# Modify the prefix to your project name in your git repository.

 # gazelle:prefix github.com/bazel-contrib/Bazel-learning-paths/tutorials/go-code-tutorial
 gazelle(name = "gazelle")